-Charlbury Town Council manages two areas of Allotment Gardens for the use of residents of Charlbury.
-A large site at Oxpens on the Enstone Road and a smaller site at Evenlode Close.
-If you would like to apply for an allotment please contact the Town Clerk: email@example.com.
+Charlbury Town Council manages Allotment Gardens at a large site at Oxpens on the Enstone Road for the use of residents of Charlbury.
+If you would like to apply for an allotment please contact the Town Clerk: .
 Please note there is currently a long waiting list.

 ALLOTMENT RULES – OXPENS AND EVENLODE CLOSE

 1. Persons eligible are to be resident in the Parish of Charlbury

 The tenant of an allotment garden must comply with the following conditions: